sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 ### Inequalities Which Can Be Reduced Analytically, and SymPy Cannot Reduce

-SymPy has implemented algorithms to reduce inequalities for only one symbol (variable), so it cannot reduce a set of inequalities for more than one symbol:
+SymPy has implemented algorithms to reduce inequalities for only one symbol (variable) per inequality, so it cannot reduce an inequality for more than one
+symbol:

 ```py
 >>> from sympy import reduce_inequalities, symbols